Wat Pho: History

-The complex underwent significant changes over the next 260 years, particularly during the reign of Rama III (1824-1851).
+The complex underwent significant changes over the next two centuries, particularly during the reign of Rama III (1824–1851).
 In 1832, King Rama III began renovating and enlarging the temple complex, a process that took 16 years and seven months to complete.
 The ground of the temple complex was expanded to 56 rai, and most of the structures now present in Wat Pho were either built or rebuilt during this period, including the Chapel of the Reclining Buddha.
 He also turned the temple complex into a public center of learning by decorating the walls of the buildings with diagrams and inscriptions on various subjects.
-The inscriptions were written by about 50 people from the court of Rama III and learned monks led by Supreme Patriarch Prince Paramanuchitchinorot (1790-1853), the abbot of Wat Pho, a Buddhist scholar, historian and poet.
+The inscriptions were written by about 50 people from the court of Rama III and learned monks led by Supreme Patriarch Prince Paramanuchitchinorot (1790–1853), the abbot of Wat Pho, a Buddhist scholar, historian and poet.
 On 21 February 2008, these marble illustrations and inscriptions was registered in the Memory of the World Programme launched by UNESCO to promote, preserve and propagate the wisdom of the world heritage.
 Wat Pho is regarded as Thailand's first university and a center for traditional Thai massage.
 It served as a medical teaching center in the mid-19th century before the advent of modern medicine, and the temple remains a center for traditional medicine today where a private school for Thai medicine founded in 1957 still operates.

 The name of the complex was changed again to Wat Phra Chetuphon Vimolmangklararm during the reign of King Rama IV.
 Apart from the construction of a fourth great chedi and minor modifications by Rama IV, there had been no significant changes to Wat Pho since.
 Repair work, however, is a continuing process, often funded by devotees of the temple.
 The temple was restored again in 1982 before the Bangkok Bicentennial Celebration.